osm-merge/osm-merge/docs/extending.md

 not set, or the same.
 It gets more interesting than that as each of the possible values we want in OpenStreetMap may have multiple values!
-The conversion script handles this by using the list in the configuration file to looks for all possible values.
+The conversion script handles this by using the list in the configuration file to search for all possible values.

 While it would possible to have all the values in the configuration file, it adds much clutter, so handling it in the conversion script is less bloated, and allows for more flexibility.

-The existing conversion scripts are very flexible, and probably have an example you can use for anything you are tryihng to process that's a bit weird.
+The existing conversion scripts are very flexible, and probably have an example you can use for anything you are trying to process that's a bit weird.

-# Analysing External Datasets
+# Analyzing External Datasets

 This assumes you are using GeoJson format, which is supported by most all GIS tools.
 I'm a terminal based developer, so these suggestions